User Manual

 • For example, create a button named “Create Field.”

-• To make it work when clicked: + ADD ACTION > OnClick > EAV > Attribute > Create Attribute action.
+• To make it work when clicked: + ADD ACTION > OnClick > EAV > Attribute > Create Attribute.

 Action parameters can be defined dynamically or statically using the Symbol Picker tool.
 Below are example definition methods and usage purposes for each parameter:

-• Name (Required):The text field where the user enters the attribute name via the form.
+• Name (Required):The text field where the user writes the attribute name via the form.

 • Symbol Picker > Form Component > Text Input